cedwards036/write-a-sql-query/episodes/ep000007_squashing_recital_reservations/full_script.md

 walkthrough, coming right up.

 ## Solution Walkthrough
-Ideas for structuring walkthrough:
-1. imagine having a group id, then we could easily write a groupby statement to solve the problem
-2. but how to get the group id?
-3. let's start with a simpler problem, how to tell when a new group has started?
-4. Can we check if the current row's start date is <= the previous row's end date?
-    - No, what if there's an earlier, but longer, event, like the Hall A voice booking
-5. we need to check the current row's start date against the latest end date that has been seen so far (this leads to the ROWS BETWEEN statement)
-6. from there, sum the change indicators to get group number, and then apply our groupby solution from step 1 and voila!

 ### Starting from the end with GROUP BY
 Alright, welcome back everyone.
 We will now take a look at a possible solution